ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

     docker ps
     ```

-6. There should be **six new images in Docker**:
+6. There should be **six new containers in Docker**:

-    - cb-data-visualisation-enabler
+    - cbenabler
-    - cb-data-visualisation-enabler-server
+    - cbenabler-server
     - fiware-orion
     - fiware-cygnus
     - fiware-sth-comet